TLC1301-1020/Firefighting-Drone-Swarm-Simulator/README.md

 - *FireRequest.java*: Data model, manages the variables for each incident
 - *Response.java*: Data model, contains the status of a fire incident request
 - *DroneSubsystem.java*: Manages drones, interacts with Scheduler class
-- *SchedulerTest.java*: Contains the tests for sending request from fire incident subsystem class and sending response from drone subsystem class
+- *SchedulerTestOld.java*: Contains the tests for sending request from fire incident subsystem class and sending response from drone subsystem class
 - *Main.java*: Set up scheduler and starts the threads
 - *Fireincidents.txt*: Contains the incidents information, used in FireIncidentSubsystem class
 - *UML Class diagram*: Shows the relationships and structure of the classes